Methamphetamine: 6 tips to leave Ice behind

 Methamphetamine: What is it and what are the impacts?

-Ice, meth, shard, shabu, tina — in Australia we know methamphetamine by many names.
-Meth is common throughout Australia but can be very addictive and extremely damaging to people that get stuck in the cycle of using it.
+Ice, meth, shard, shabu, or tina — in Australia, we know methamphetamine by many names.
+Meth is common here but can be very addictive and harmful to those caught in its cycle.

-Meth’s primary appeal is that it releases all of our ‘feel good’ hormones — dopamine, serotonin and noradrenaline — which creates a euphoric high.
-The high meth provides, is difficult to match with any natural activity.
-That’s what makes it so addictive.
-People keep going back for more.
+Meth’s main appeal is that it increases our ‘feel good’ hormones: dopamine, serotonin, and noradrenaline.
+This mix creates a euphoric high.
+The thrill meth offers is hard to match with anything natural, making it so addictive that people keep returning for more.

-There’s not a single ‘type’ of person who becomes dependent on methamphetamines - we speak to all kinds of people from all kinds of backgrounds.
-Many have family and friends who have no idea they are struggling.
-People find themselves on a slippery slope and can’t see the problem until it has already become difficult to manage.
-By the time they realise they’re struggling, they are already physically and psychologically addicted.
+There isn’t a single type of person who becomes dependent on meth.
+We see all sorts of people from various backgrounds.
+Many have family and friends unaware of their struggle.
+They often slide down a slippery slope, not realising the problem until it’s hard to handle.
+By the time they see the issue, they are already physically and mentally addicted.

-The ‘comedown’ from using meth is certainly not pleasant.
-Some people experience insomnia, irritability and short temper, while others get really anxious and start feeling super paranoid.
-Some people feel exhausted and depressed and can’t eat.
-The symptoms really depend on the individual, but noticing them could be an opportunity to think about what if I don’t want to do this anymore?
-Treatment is available to help people with the withdrawal process and manage the urge to use more.
+The ‘comedown’ from meth isn’t pleasant.
+Some people face insomnia, irritability, and a short temper, while others feel anxious and paranoid.
+Some feel drained, depressed, and unable to eat.
+Symptoms vary, but noticing them could prompt a thought: What if I don’t want to do this anymore?
+Treatment is available to help with withdrawal and manage urges.

 Treatment: New directions

-Treatment is also evolving.
-There are ongoing medical and pharmaceutical innovations being explored throughout Australia.
-Trials are frequently recruiting participants.
-Here are some trials currently taking place around Australia:
+Treatment is evolving.
+New medical and pharmaceutical innovations are being explored across Australia.
+Trials are constantly recruiting participants.
+Here are some trials currently taking place:

-- Ready2Change M: Evaluating telephone-based treatment for people with mild to moderate methamphetamine use.
+- Ready2Change M: Evaluating telephone-based treatment for mild to moderate meth use.
 (Victoria)

-- mOXY: Trialling the impact of medication during withdrawal and early recovery in a women’s residential setting.
+- mOXY: Testing medication's impact during withdrawal and early recovery in a women’s residential setting.
 (Victoria)

-- MASK: Examining the potential of medications for young people with methamphetamine use.
+- MASK: Examining medication for young people using methamphetamine.
 (Victoria)

-- TINA: Trialling a medication as a pharmacotherapy (substitute medication) for people with dependence.
+- TINA: Testing a medication for those with dependence.
 (National)

-- OLAM: A study that examines medical support of withdrawal from methamphetamine.
+- OLAM: Studying medical support for withdrawal from methamphetamine.

 Find out more about emerging drug research.

-Human beings are strong and resilient.
-We can put up with a hell of a lot of pain and discomfort.
-Endurance is one of the key qualities that has helped us to thrive as a species.
-Withdrawing from meth and resisting the urge to use again, tests that endurance.
-Knowing what to expect and seeking support helps your chances of success.
+Humans are strong and resilient.
+We can endure a lot of pain and discomfort.
+Endurance is a key quality that has helped us thrive.
+Withdrawing from meth and resisting the urge to use again tests that endurance.
+Knowing what to expect and seeking support increases your chances of success.

 Our 6 tips for change

-If you’re thinking of changing how meth impacts your life, there are some things you can do to prepare:
+If you want to change how meth affects your life, here are some steps to prepare:

 - Reach out for support.
-Let someone you trust know what you’re going through — a loved one like a family member, friend or partner, or a professional like a GP, counsellor, or support worker.
+Let someone you trust know what you're facing — a loved one like a family member or friend, or a professional like a GP or support worker.
 You don’t need to do this alone.